Persian wonder gecko

-The Persian wonder gecko (Teratoscincus keyserlingii), also known commonly as the giant frog-eyed gecko, is a species of lizard in the family Sphaerodactylidae.
-The species is endemic to parts of Asia.
+The Persian wonder gecko (Teratoscincus keyserlingii), also known commonly as the giant frog-eyed gecko and Keyserling's wonder gecko, is a species of lizard in the family Sphaerodactylidae.
+The species is native to western Asia.

 Etymology

 The specific name, keyserlingii, is in honor of Alexander von Keyserling, who was a Baltic German geologist and biologist.

 Geographic range

 T. keyserlingii is found in Afghanistan, Iran, Pakistan, and the United Arab Emirates.

+Habitat

+The preferred natural habitat of T. keyserlingii is desert, at altitudes from sea level to 1,500 m.

 Description

 The holotype of T. keyserlingii has a total length of 15.8 cm, which includes a tail 5.6 cm long.

+Behavior

+T. keyserlingii is terrestrial and nocturnal.